vmware-archive/Workshop/Lab05/README.md

 ### Step 04 - Run Locally

 Run and verify the `Fortune-Teller-Service` returns the Fortunes from the in-memory database.
-Run the application either in a command window or within VS2017.
+Run the application in either a command window or VS2017.

 ### Step 05 - Push to Cloud Foundry